 Culture of Brucella is carried out at Veterinary Sciences Division, AFBI.
+The presence of Brucella abortus is confirmed by culture of tissue samples taken at point of slaughter.

 4.4.7 Vaccines used and vaccination schemes

 (max.
 32000 chars): Not applicable.